 Forwarding rules route traffic by IP address, port, and protocol to a load balancing configuration consisting of a target proxy and a backend service.

 Each forwarding rule provides a single IP address that you can use in DNS records for your application.
 No DNS-based load balancing is required.
 You can either reserve a static IP address that you can use or let Cloud Load Balancing assign one for you.
 We recommend that you reserve a static IP address; otherwise, you must update your DNS record with the newly- assigned ephemeral IP address whenever you delete a forwarding rule and create a new one.

-Each external forwarding rule that you use in an SSL proxy load balancer can reference exactly one of the ports listed in: Port specifications for forwarding rules.
+Each external forwarding rule that you use in an external SSL proxy load balancer can reference exactly one of the ports listed in: Port specifications for forwarding rules.

 By default, the original client IP address and port information is not preserved.
 You can preserve this information by using the PROXY protocol.

 You must install one or more SSL certificates on the target SSL proxy.
 These certificates are used by target SSL proxies to secure communications between a Google Front End (GFE) and the client.
 These can be self-managed or Google-managed SSL certificates.
 For information about SSL certificate limits and quotas, see SSL certificates on the load balancing quotas page.

 You can create SSL policies to control the features of SSL that your load balancer negotiates.
 For details, see SSL policies overview.